Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 </p>

-## 6) Objective A - Understand Customer Sentiment with Key Insights
+## 6) Objective 1 - Understand Customer Sentiment with Key Insights
 All reviews were analyzed on the particular sekected products to identify the most commonly used words.
 This helps determine recurring themes and patterns across the dataset.

       # calculate the number of occurence of each word in the entire list of words